Raising Money for

 - We’ve funded research on chronic migraine, hemiplegic migraine, childhood migraine, New Daily Persistent Headache, and more

-- 100% of all donations to MRF go directly to fund migraine research as members of MRF’s Board of Directors cover all of the overhead
+- 100% of all donations to MRF go directly to fund migraine research as members of MRF’s Board of Directors cover all of our costs

 One person really can make a difference!